Azure-Samples/MachineLearningSamples-TwitterSentimentPrediction/Instruction.md

-# Using word embedding to predict Twitter Text Sentiment
+# Use word embedding to predict Twitter Text Sentiment

 ## Background